akoziol98/Positions-Objects/README.md

 This repository contains Python and R code used to analyse data for the paper:
 **"Towards understanding free-flowing manual sampling: real-time interaction between body position and object type in 9-month-olds"**
-by Agata Kozioł, Zuzanna Laudańska, Karolina Babis, Hana D'Souza and Przemysław Tomalski (in press).

-If you need more information, please contact: **akoziol@sd.psych.pan.pl**

 ## Files Overview